Plymouth Argyle have had a busy start to the new year - on and off the pitch.

 Murray remained a consistent starter for the Seagulls, netting double figures in their first two seasons back in the top-flight.

-Last season, however, Hughton was moved on.
-With Graham Potter named his successor, Murray’s starts were scarce.
+Last season, however, Hughton was moved on, and with Graham Potter named his successor, Murray’s starts were scarce.

 A move to Watford in the division below followed but he only managed 155 minutes in all competitions for his new side.